 Motion detectors are small electronic eyes that detect infrared waves—heat waves that radiate from moving objects.
 When the detector senses an object moving across its field of view—especially warmer objects such as people, animals and cars—it electronically turns on the lights.
-The light stays on anywhere from 1 to 20 minutes, depending on how you preset the timer.
+The motion sensing light stays on anywhere from 1 to 20 minutes, depending on how you preset the timer.
 Then the detector automatically shuts the light off unless it continues to sense movement.
-A photocell deactivates the light during daylight hours.
-Most motion detectors have a semicircular field of view of up to 240 degrees and a distance range, adjustable on most detectors, that extends to 70 ft. or more.
-The detector will react to the movement of your dog, an approaching person, a passing car or sometimes even wind-blown leaves.
+A photocell deactivates the motion sensing light during daylight hours.
+A motion sensored light has a semicircular field of view of up to 240 degrees and a distance range, adjustable on most detectors, that extends to 70 ft. or more.
+An outdoor motion sensor light will react to the movement of your dog, an approaching person, a passing car or sometimes even wind-blown leaves.

-Motion detectors allow you to operate the light in the conventional, manual way, usually by flipping the switch off for a second, then back on.
-This allows you to keep the light on at night when you want to, even when there’s no motion.
-By double flipping a second time, you return to automatic.
+An outdoor motion sensor light allows you to operate the light in the conventional, manual way, usually by flipping the motion sensor light switch off for a second, then back on.
+This allows you to keep the motion lights on at night when you want to, even when there’s no motion.
+By double flipping a second time, you return to automatic motion sensing lighting.

 Figure A: Motion detector and light styles

-There are many motion detector and light styles to choose from.
+There are many motion detector and motion sensor light styles to choose from.

 Where to put them

-For best effectiveness, position motion detector sensors to cover the walks leading to your front and back doors and the driveway (see lead illustration).
+For best effectiveness, position a motion sensor light to cover the walks leading to your front and back doors and the driveway (see lead illustration).
 That way the lights will come on when you come home at night.
 You can also use them to light up decks, patios and any potentially hazardous locations such as around stairways and swimming pools.